WANT TO SAVE THIS RECIPE?

 - Add ricotta to mashed sweet potato and mix until combined.
 Add egg and salt, mixing until combined.
 Gradually add 1 ½ cups flour, mixing until combined.
 The dough will be sticky but not loose.
 Add flour 1 tablespoon at a time if still very moist, mixing until well combined.

 - Generously dust counters with flour and scrape dough onto counter.
 Cut dough into 4 sections.
 Start with the first piece and roll into a ¾ inch thick rope.
 Use a knife and cut log into ¾ inch wide bite-size pieces.
-Transfer cut gnocchi onto a baking sheet dusted with flour.
-Repeat with remaining dough.
+Use a gnocchi board or the back of a fork to create ridges on the dough.
+Transfer gnocchi onto a baking sheet dusted with flour and repeat with remaining dough.

 - Prepare sauce.
 Melt butter in a saucepan over medium heat.
 Heat until butter turns into a golden brown color and smells nutty, about 3 minutes.
 Reduce heat to low, add sage and simmer for 1 minute.
 Keep warm.